 Starting with the perfumes and home fragrances of The Merchant of Venice.
 In fact, the art of perfume originated in Venice thanks to its trafficking with the Far East, where gentlewomen were already used to perfume themselves.

-Continuing with the products of the NasonMoretti and Ercole Moretti glassworks, which respectively made the history of Murano glass art and invented the murrine; the ceramics of Geminiano Cozzi Venezia 1765, famous for being one of the first Italian manufacturers of the eighteenth century to create the legendary “white gold“; the books of the publishing houses Marsilio, Lineadacqua, Elzeviro, and other local publishing houses, which continue today the tradition of art books.
+Continuing with the products of the NasonMoretti and Ercole Moretti glassworks, which respectively made the history of Murano glass art and invented the murrine; the ceramics of Geminiano Cozzi Venezia 1765, famous for being one of the first Italian manufacturers of the eighteenth century to create the legendary “white gold“; the artistic books of Marsilio, Lineadacqua, Elzeviro and other local publishing houses, and the products of the ancient Toscolano 1381 paper mill, which supplied the Serenissima since 1300, and Fallani, one of the most important artistic screen-printing (serigraphy) studios in the world.
 Venice was, in fact, for a long time the greatest world center of printing, so much so that it is estimated that 38% of the books printed in Italy in the 1400s were produced right here.
-And again, the ancient Toscolano 1381 paper mill, which supplied Venice since 1300, and Fallani Venezia, one of the most important artistic screen-printing (serigraphy) studios in the world.

-Art is also the protagonist of the Bottega with the sculptures in “transparent” marble by Giancarlo Franco Tramontin and the forcole by Saverio Pastor who has turned the typical oarlock used in gondolas into a work of art.
+Fine art is also present at Bottega Cini with the sculptures in “transparent” marble, such is the skill with which he shapes it, by Giancarlo Franco Tramontin and the forcole by Saverio Pastor who was able to transform the typical oarlock used in gondolas into a work of art.

-Bottega Cini is also a place where artisans gather to work, “resident artisan” is, in fact, the famous Marisa Convento, “the last impiraressa” (bead stringer) as she is called, guardian of the ancient art of Venetian glass beads that has recently become a UNESCO Intangible Cultural Heritage.
+Bottega Cini is also a place where artisans gather and work; one of the resident artisan is, in fact, the now very famous Marisa Convento, “the last impiraressa” as she is called, keeper of the ancient art of Venetian glass beads which has recently become a UNESCO Intangible Cultural Heritage.

-Paying a visit to Bottega Cini is always an adventure because in its spaces the protagonists of the social and cultural life of the city alternate every day for a “ciacola” (chat); a place where you can make extraordinary encounters, between history, art and truly unique objects.
+Paying a visit to Bottega Cini is always an adventure because its spaces are attended every day by the protagonists of Venice’s social and cultural life that show up for a “ciacola” (chat); a place where you can make extraordinary encounters, between history, art and truly unique objects.